10 data breaches that stung US consumers in the 2010s

 The Bankrate Daily

-What happened: An unauthorized party has been accessing the Starwood network since 2014.
+What happened: An unauthorized party had access to the Starwood network since 2014.
 This was first discovered on Sept.
 8, 2018.

 Affected: Approximately 143 million U.S. consumers were impacted in this cybersecurity incident.